-The typical Mobile Clinic week includes three days volunteering on-site at the Clinic, one day working with local community members on a development project, one day completing a tour of the project site, and two days of cultural tourism.
+A typical Mobile Clinic week includes three days volunteering at the Mobile Clinic, one day working with local community members on a development project, one day completing a tour of the project site, and two days of cultural tourism.

 We also offer specialized Service Learning Trips in dentistry, education, and engineering.